jgraichen/gurke/README.md

 end
 ```

-Therefore you can use different step implementations for same named steps depending on the tags of the the feature and scenario.
+Therefore, you can use different step implementations for same named steps depending on the tags of the feature and scenario.

-### Keyword specific step definitions
+#### Keyword specific step definitions

 You can also define steps for only a specific keyword.
 This also allows you to use the same step pattern for different keywords, e.g.